-Most change in control employment or severance protection agreements and plans also contain provisions addressing the so-called "golden parachute" excise tax.
-The federal golden parachute tax rules subject "excess parachute payments" to a dual penalty: the imposition of a 20% excise tax upon the recipient and nondeductibility of such payments by the paying company.
+Most change-in-control employment or severance protection agreements and plans also contain provisions addressing the so-called "golden parachute" excise tax.
+The federal golden parachute tax rules subject "excess parachute payments" to a dual penalty: the imposition of a 20% excise tax upon the recipient and the nondeductibility of such payments by the paying company.
 Excess parachute payments result if the aggregate payments received by a "disqualified individual" that are "contingent on a change in control" equal or exceed three times the individual's "base amount" (the average annual taxable compensation of the individual for the five years preceding the year in which the change in control occurs).
-In such case, the excess parachute payments are equal to the excess of (a) such aggregate change in control payments over (b) the employee's base amount.
-In other words, the excise tax and nondeductibility rules apply not just to the excess of the base amount, but, once triggered, apply to the whole amount in excess of the base amount.
+In such case, the excess parachute payments over (2) the employee's base amount.
+In other words, the excise tax and nondeductibility rules apply not just to the excess over three times the base amount, but, once triggered, apply to the whole amount in excess of the base amount.

-Three approaches generally are taken to dealing with golden parachute tax penalties in change in control agreements and plans:
+Three approaches generally are taken to dealing with golden parachute tax penalties in change-in-control agreements and plans:

-- payments can be "grossed up" so that the employee is in the same after-tax position as if there were no excise tax; - payments that are contingent on a change in control can be "cut back" to 299.9% of the base amount, so that no payments are considered parachute payments; and - payments that are contingent on a change in control are cut back only if the result is to give the employee a larger after-tax return than if the payment were not cut back (a so-called "better-off cutback").
+- payments can be "grossed-up" so that the employee is in the same after-tax position as if there were no excise tax; - payments that are contingent on a change in control can be "cut back" to 299.9% of the base amount, so that no payments are considered parachute payments; or - payments that are contingent on a change in control can be cut back, but only if the result is to give the employee a larger after-tax return than if the payment were not cut back (a so-called "better-of net aftertax" cutback).

 After an analysis of the amounts involved, many companies historically adopted a "gross-up" provision in order to ensure that the excise tax does not undo the intended goals of the arrangement.
 In addition, gross-ups often were provided for reasons of equity because the excise tax punishes promoted employees in favor of those who are not promoted, newly hired employees in favor of longer-term employees, employees who do not exercise options in favor of those who do and employees who elect to defer compensation in favor of those who do not.
-Moreover, the tax is more likely to apply to employees who receive change in control acceleration of performance-based compensation than it is to those who receive acceleration of time-based awards.
+Moreover, changes in the design of compensation programs, including longer vesting periods, cliff vesting as opposed to installments, a greater portion of performancebased compensation and mandatory deferrals, have exacerbated the impact of Section 280G on executives.
+For example, the tax is more likely to apply to employees who receive change-in-control acceleration of performance-based compensation than it is to those who receive acceleration of time-based awards.